Integrating Stripe Checkout or Using Snipcart: A Detailed ComparisonFebruary 20, 2020

 Note: The 2% can't go under 10$ per month.
 We also offer custom-tailored monthly pricing for merchants with high-volume & seasonal sales.
 See our pricing page for details.

 Clearly, Stripe Checkout is cheaper than Snipcart for site owners.
-However, let's see exactly how use cases for these two products compare.
+However, let's see exactly how use cases & features for these two products compare.

 Stripe Checkout vs. Snipcart: a use case comparison

 In many basic cases, Snipcart and Stripe Checkout will both do the job.